 Welcome to the fascinating world of paleoart!
 Today, we will delve into the ancient past and explore the formidable Megalosaurus through the art of drawing.
 Megalosaurus, meaning “Great Lizard,” roamed the Earth during the Jurassic Period over 160 million years ago.
 As one of the first dinosaurs to be discovered and described, this carnivorous giant has captured the imagination of artists and scientists alike.
-Join me as we uncover the key features and characteristics of Megalosaurus, and learn how to bring this magnificent creature to life on paper.
+Join me as we uncover the key features and characteristics of this magnificent creature and learn how to draw a Megalosaurus.
 Let’s sharpen our pencils and embark on a journey through time to create our own stunning renditions of this iconic prehistoric predator.

 Materials Required